Plans & Strategies

 - How we will work through a public health approach

-We want to use this document to start a broad conversation about how we prevent and reduce serious violence across the Humber area.
-We want to know if the priorities we have developed are the right ones and to hear ideas about how we can work with organisations and communities to deliver them.
+This strategy aims to start conversations about how we prevent and reduce serious violence across the Humber.
+We want to know if the priorities we have developed are the right ones, and to hear ideas about how we can work with organisations and communities to deliver them.

-VRUs are required to have an overarching (programme level) Theory of Change (ToC) in place.
-A Theory of Change is a specific and measurable description of a social change that forms the basis for planning, ongoing decision-making and evaluation.
+Violence Reduction Units (VRUs) are required to have an overarching Theory of Change (ToC) in place.
+A ToC is a specific and measurable description of a social change that forms the basis for planning, ongoing decision-making and evaluation.

-As part of developing our ToC, with the University of Hull, we have considered 5 problem statements, which we consider to be the main drivers of the population involved in serious violence, in the Humber Region.
-The ToC, which can be found below, sets out the intended outputs/outcomes of the Humber VPP's activity through inputs and activities.
+As part of developing our ToC with the University of Hull, we have considered 5 problem statements, which we consider to be the main drivers of the population involved in serious violence in the Humber region.
+The ToC, which can be found below, sets out the intended outcomes of our activity through inputs and activities.

-The activities, which are the key elements of a whole-system approach, enable the intended outputs; these in turn are anticipated to result in outcomes.
-Outcomes at the strategic and operational, and young people and community levels, facilitate the ultimate impacts of a sustainable whole-system approach, reduced violence, improved life outcomes for young people, and communities feeling safe.
+The activities, which are the key elements of a whole-system approach, help the intended outputs.
+These in turn are anticipated to result in outcomes.
+Outcomes at the strategic and operational, and young people and community levels, facilitate the ultimate impacts of a sustainable whole-system approach, reduced violence, improved life outcomes for young people and communities feeling safe.

 Download the Humber VPP ToC here.

-This document is the Humber-wide Delivery Plan for preventing serious violence for 2023-24.
-It summarises the additional multiagency actions being taken at the Humber level (i.e. across multiple local authority areas) to implement the Humber Response Strategy this year.
+This document is the Humber-wide Delivery Plan for preventing serious violence.
+Published annually, it summarises the additional multiagency actions being taken at the Humber level (i.e.: across multiple local authority areas) to apply the Humber Response Strategy.

-This Delivery Plan should be read in conjunction with the local delivery plans for East Riding of Yorkshire, Hull, North East Lincolnshire and North Lincolnshire, which are led by the respective Community Safety Partnerships (CSPs), as well as individual organisations’ plans.
+The Delivery Plan should be read alongside the local delivery plans for East Riding of Yorkshire, Hull, North East Lincolnshire and North Lincolnshire, which are led by the respective Community Safety Partnerships (CSPs), as well as individual organisations’ plans.

 The Humber Violence Prevention Partnership (VPP) is a Violence Reduction Unit (VRU) funded by the Home Office to lead and co-ordinate the local response to serious violence, using an evidence-based whole-system or “public health” approach.